Internal linking for SEO: Why and how?

 It’s crucial for your SEO to evaluate and improve your internal linking strategy regularly.
 It’s one of the ways to improve the fitness of your website.
 By adding the right internal links, you make sure Google understands the following:

-There are several things to consider to set up your internal linking strategy.
+When setting up your internal linking strategy, you must consider several things.
 How you go about it depends on your site and goals, but the following steps are a good rule of thumb.

 1. Determine the ideal structure for your site